sourcegraph/handbook/content/engineering/incidents/index.md

 - There is a security issue with Sourcegraph.
 - The `main` build is broken.

-Incidents can be reported by anyone (e.g. customers, Sourcegraph teammates) by any means (e.g. Twitter, GitHub, Slack).
+Incidents can be reported by anyone (e.g. customers, Sourcegraph teammates) via incident.<unlink></unlink>io.
 The first Sourcegraph teammate (regardless of their role) that becomes aware of an incident is responsible for taking a few actions:

 1. If the incident was reported by someone outside of Sourcegraph, acknowledge that the incident is being handled.
-2. Start an internal communication thread about this incident in the #dev-ops channel in Slack.
+2. Start a new incident with the incident.<unlink></unlink>io Slack bot: `/incident`
-   - All subsequent communication about this issue should happen in that Slack _thread_ (not in the top level #dev-ops channel).
+   - set the description and (severity)[severity] from the modal in Slack
+   - this will create a new chatroom in Slack where all other communication should occur
-3. Identify an engineer to triage the incident.
+3. Identify an engineer to be the [Incident Lead](#incident-lead)
    - If you are an engineer and available for 30 minutes, then you should [triage the incident](#triage).
    - If you are not an engineer or are not available to triage the incident, then ask the on-call engineer to triage the incident.
      - You can find out who is on-call by typing `/genie whoisoncall` in Slack.
      - If you are not able to immediately get in contact with the on-call engineer, then manually create a new OpsGenie alert by typing `/genie <description of incident and link to Slack thread> with ops_team`.
+   - Assign the Incident Lead in the incident chatroom with the following command `/incident lead @engineer`

+## Severity levels

+We currently have 3 severity levels:

+1. **Critical** - Issues causing very high impact to customers.
+Immediate response is required.
+Examples include a full outage, or a data breach.
+2. **Major** - Issues causing significant impact.
+Immediate response is usually required.
+We might have some workarounds that mitigate the impact on customers.
+Examples include an important sub-system failing.
+3. **Minor** - Issues with low impact, which can usually be handled within working hours.
+Most customers are unlikely to notice any problems.
+Examples include a slight drop in application performance.

 ## Triage

 The goal of triage is to either quickly resolve the incident using basic procedures, or quickly identify the right owner.

 1. **Acknowledge ownership** of the incident in the relevant Slack thread in the #dev-ops channel (i.e. "I'm on it").
-2. Attempt to resolve the incident by rolling back to a known good state instead of trying to identify and fix the exact issue. **Communicate your intentions in the Slack thread.**
+2. Attempt to resolve the incident by rolling back to a known good state instead of trying to identify and fix the exact issue. **Communicate your intentions in the incident chatroom.**
    - [Rollback sourcegraph.com](https://github.com/sourcegraph/deploy-sourcegraph-dot-com/blob/release/README.info.md#how-to-rollback-sourcegraphcom)
    - Revert a broken commit out of main.
 If a bad commit has already been deployed to sourcegraph.com and is causing problems, rollback the deploy _before_ reverting the commit in main.
      - Revert the commit in a branch and open a PR.